aammff/notes/README.md

 programming languages for the philosophers out there
-- haskell - classical lazyness - they way people think
+- haskell - classical lazyness - the way people think
 - prolog - horn clauses - two way programming
 - maude - term rewriting - yet another different way to think
 - assembly/c - internals - easy as a pie
 - agda, coq, idris - software and math verification is badly needed
 - sql - hidden elephant in the room
+- understand what crayons really are

 for the common folk
 - c++ - useful ugliness